 How to Register

-Meet the professors at the Research Meet & Greet on Thursday, Oct 22, 4:00 pm, on Zoom (details are the seminar page).
+Meet the professors at the Research Meet & Greet on Thursday, March 25, 4:00 pm, on Zoom (details are on the seminar page).
 This is REQUIRED if you do not already have a firm commitment from a faculty member.

 - Read the project descriptions carefully.
 Look at the faculty's full web pages for greater details.